-AvoDerm Natural Grain Free Dog Food receives the Advisor’s mid tier rating of 3 stars.
+AvoDerm Natural Grain Free Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

 The AvoDerm Natural Grain Free product line includes two dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

 - AvoDerm Natural Grain Free Red Meat Meal and Potato

 - AvoDerm Natural Grain Free Salmon Meal and Potato (3 stars)

 AvoDerm Natural Grain Free Red Meat Meal and Potato was selected to represent both products in the line for this review.